Jorge Garcia

 Jorge Garcia (born April 28, 1973) is an American actor and comedian.
 He first came to public attention with his performance as Hector Lopez on the television show Becker, but subsequently became best known for his portrayal of Hugo "Hurley" Reyes in the television series Lost from 2004 to 2010.
 He starred in the Fox television series Alcatraz and played a minor character on ABC's Once Upon a Time.
-He starred as Jerry Ortega on Hawaii Five-0 and can be seen in the Netflix original movie The Ridiculous 6.
+He starred as Jerry Ortega on Hawaii Five-0 and can be seen in the Netflix film The Ridiculous 6.
+Recently, he starred in the comedy series Bookie (2023-2025).
 Garcia also appeared on the cover of Weezer's 2010 album Hurley in a close-up shot from a photo he took with vocalist Rivers Cuomo.

 Early life and education

 Garcia was born in Omaha, Nebraska.
 His mother, Dora Mesa, is a Cuban-born professor, and his father, Humberto Garcia, is a Chilean-born doctor.
 He grew up in San Juan Capistrano in Orange County, California and went to San Clemente High School.
 He wrestled in high school, where he was given the nickname "Baby-Faced Killer".
 As a senior, he was selected by the faculty as "Triton of the Year", the highest award given to a graduating senior.

-Garcia graduated from the University of California Los Angeles (UCLA) in 1995 as a Communication Studies major.
+Garcia graduated from the University of California Los Angeles (UCLA) in 1995 as a communication studies major.
 He also studied acting at the Beverly Hills Playhouse acting school.